About Us – Kick 4 Life

 Ashlee is super excited for all the upcoming projects KICK4LIFE has in 2020, including their STRONGER Sports Leadership Program! #womeninfootball

-My name is Sep Delakidis and I am the Executive Manager for Kick4Life.
+My name is Sep Delakidis and I am the Operations Manager for Kick4Life.
 I am a mum of 2 very energetic boys.

 I have always loved my sport, especially my soccer.
 I started playing soccer first at university and continued to play up until 2008.
 I have Played in Various team levels from State 5 to State 1.
 My favourite position was defence.
 Unfortunately, about 10 years ago I tore my ACL and that meant that my ability to continue to play was taken away.
 After my Rehab I could not stay away and tried to play again but unfortunately was unable to do so.
 This was very difficult for me as I so badly wanted to be involved in the sport.